QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 * inverse supply curves
 * consumer surplus
 * producer surplus
+* integration
 * social welfare as the sum of consumer and producer surpluses
-* relationship between  equilibrium quantity and social welfare optimum
+* the relationship between  equilibrium quantity and social welfare optimum

-Throughout the lectures, we'll assume that inverse demand and supply curves are **affine** functions of quantity.

-("Affine" means "linear plus a constant" and [here](https://math.stackexchange.com/questions/275310/what-is-the-difference-between-linear-and-affine-function) is a nice discussion about it.)

-We'll also assume affine inverse supply and demand functions when we study models with multiple consumption goods in our {doc}`subsequent lecture <supply_demand_multiple_goods>`.

-We do this in order to simplify the exposition and enable us to use just a few tools from linear algebra, namely, matrix multiplication and matrix inversion.

 In our exposition we will use the following imports.